 - the supplier of deemed export supplies, provided that the recipient of deemed export supplies has neither claimed refund in respect of such supplies nor availed any ITC on such supplies. - the recipient of deemed export supplies, provided he undertakes that refund has been claimed only for those invoices which have been detailed in statement 5B for the tax period and he has not availed ITC on such invoices.
-Besides above, he had to declare that the supplier has not claimed refund with respect to the said supplies.(as per the clarification in the Circular 125/44/2019, PARA 41, the extract of which is as under:
+He has also to declare that he has not claimed refund with respect to the said supplies. (as per the clarification in the Circular 125/44/2019, PARA 41, the extract of which is as under: